brennanbrown/stars/index.md

 ## Python

+- [davidangel/DayOne-JSON-to-MD](https://github.com/davidangel/DayOne-JSON-to-MD) - Converts jsons from Day One app to Markdown.
+Intended for transferring from DayOne to Obsidian but should work with everything else.
 - [nostalgebraist/nostalgebraist-autoresponder](https://github.com/nostalgebraist/nostalgebraist-autoresponder) - Code for the tumblr bot nostalgebraist-autoresponder.
 - [Donohue/medium-to-jekyll](https://github.com/Donohue/medium-to-jekyll) - Convert Medium exported posts to Jekyll posts
 - [frnsys/port](https://github.com/frnsys/port) - lightweight blogging platform
 - [vkbo/novelWriter](https://github.com/vkbo/novelWriter) - novelWriter is an open source plain text editor designed for writing novels.
-It supports a minimal markdown syntax for formatting text.
+It supports a minimal markdown-like syntax for formatting text.
 It is written with Python 3 (3.6+) and Qt 5 (5.3+) for cross-platform support.
 - [jendrikseipp/rednotebook](https://github.com/jendrikseipp/rednotebook) - RedNotebook is a cross-platform journal
 - [maguowei/starred](https://github.com/maguowei/starred) - creating your own Awesome List by GitHub stars!
 - [bminusl/awesome-hackernews](https://github.com/bminusl/awesome-hackernews) - A curated list of FOSS tools to improve the Hacker News experience.